googleapis/google-auth-library-python/docs/user-guide.rst

 Accessing resources using X.509 certificate-sourced credentials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-For `X.509 certificate-sourced credentials <https://cloud.google.com/iam/docs/workload-identity-federation-with-x509-certificates>`_, the authentication library uses an X.509 certificate and private key to prove your application's identity.
+For `X.509 certificate-sourced credentials`_, the authentication library uses an X.509 certificate and private key to prove your application's identity.
 The certificate has a built-in expiration date and must be renewed to maintain access.

 The library constructs a subject token by creating a JSON array containing the base64-encoded leaf certificate, followed by any intermediate certificates from a provided trust chain.